-In the day-ahead and intraday markets, all trading across the HVDC cables is subject to a ramping restriction of 600 MW.
-The restrictions imply that trade plans on all HVDC (high-voltage direct current) connections cannot be changed by more than 600 MW from one hour to the next.
+In the day-ahead and intraday markets, all trading across HVDC (high-voltage direct current) cables is subject to a ramping restriction of 600 MW.
+The restrictions imply that trade plans on all HVDC connections cannot be changed by more than 600 MW from one hour to the next.
 This restriction can be put on each of the cables individually or on a set of cables.

-Handling of ramping restrictions in the day-ahead price calculation
+Handling of ramping restrictions in day-ahead price calculation

-The HVDC connections listed below are all subject to specific ramping restrictions.
-The restrictions have been imposed by the national transmission system operators Svenska Kraftnät, Energinet.dk and Statnett.
+HVDC connections listed below are all subject to specific ramping restrictions.
+The restrictions have been imposed by the national transmission system operators Svenska Kraftnät, Energinet and Statnett.

-In addition, there is also a joint restriction for the KontiSkan and Skagerrak.
-The ramping restriction sets a limit on the total incoming/outgoing power flow from Jutland on the two connections combined, which is due to internal grid limitations on Jutland, called Cut B.
+In addition, there is also a joint restriction for KontiSkan and Skagerrak.
+The ramping restriction sets a limit on the total change of flow on the two connections combined.

 |Estlink||FI <-> EE|